digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Canton splits a Daml transaction into views, as described above under :ref:`transaction processing <canton-overview-tx-processing>`.
-The submitting participant sends these views via the synchronizer's sequencer to all involved participants on a need-to-know basis.
+The submitting participant sends these views via the sync domain's sequencer to all involved participants on a need-to-know basis.
 This section explains how the views are encrypted, distributed, and stored
 so that only the intended recipients learn the contents of the transaction.